 The other two were Romania’s smaller, wine-making neighbor Moldova and sparsely populated St. Pierre and Miquelon, a French archipelago off the coast of Newfoundland, Canada.

 The designation applies to places that have had more than 100 cases per 100,000 residents in the past 28 days.
-Level 2 and Level 1 are considered "moderate" and "low" risk, respectively.

 Level 4, previously the highest risk category, is now reserved only for special circumstances, such as extremely high case counts, emergence of a new variant of concern or health care infrastructure collapse.
 Under the new system, no destinations have been placed at Level 4 so far.

 Much of Europe has been stubbornly lodged at Level 3 for months with the summer travel season now in a traditionally busy August.
 The following popular European destinations were among those remaining at Level 3 as of August 8:

 • The Netherlands

 Those aren’t the only high-profile spots that find themselves at Level 3.
 Numerous other destinations around the world are among those in the “high” risk category, including the following:

 • Costa Rica

 The CDC advises that you get up to date with your Covid-19 vaccines before traveling to a Level 3 destination.
 Being “up to date” means you have had not only the full initial vaccinations but any boosters for which you’re eligible.